 Qualitative metrics to keep track of could also include positive comments on Instagram.

 Once you've figured out the details of your Instagram takeover, it's time to start getting people excited about it.

-Start promoting your upcoming Instagram takeover within a day or two before the event.
+A day or two before the event, start promoting your upcoming Instagram takeover.
 If there are any contests, giveaways, or other incentives for people to follow along, make those clear in your promotions.

-Promote the takeover on Instagram -- especially if the takeover is happening within Instagram Stories or Instagram Live, and you want to drive visitors to view those spots within the app.
+Of course, you need to promote the upcoming takeover on Instagram — especially if the takeover is happening within Instagram Stories or Instagram Live and you want to drive visitors to view those spots within the app.

-Promote the takeover on other social media channels to get as many eyes on your campaign as possible -- especially if your brand's Instagram account isn't as developed or engaged as other channels.
+However, you also need to promote the takeover on other social media channels to attract as many people to your campaign as possible.
+This is especially necessary if your brand's Instagram account isn't as developed or engaged as other channels.